-This year, the Dingbats are celebrating Zulu’s 50th, so, even without Dino and Hungry, we may look back at ’25 as the Year Of Living Sensibly.
+This year, the Dingbats are celebrating Zulu’s 50th, so, even without Dino and Azza, we may look back at ’25 as the Year Of Living Sensibly.
 The tally of last year’s mishaps exceeded everybody’s worst expectations.
 Two hospitalisations.
 Five missed games.
 Three-day conversations with God.
 Barefoot wanderers.
 Nurse-call buttons.
 Runaway primates.
 Lost wallets, phones, whites, shoes, bats, dignity.

 The Dingbats have gone for ying-yang balance in this year’s squad: cricketers/Curly; youth/Shaxxi; no Jarrad/yes Shovels; Kyal’s in/Kyal’s in.

-Proudly sponsored by THE SHOVEL.
+Proudly sponsored by THE SHOVEL and THE U.N.
+IRISH PUB.

 -